 (A) Unless otherwise directed by the commission, where a hearing officer has conducted an adjudicatory hearing, the hearing officer shall submit a report and recommendation to the commission in accordance with the provisions of section 1513.131 of the Revised Code.

 (B) After an action is commenced, or as part of a notice of appeal, any full party to an appeal may make a written motion requesting that its hearing be conducted before the commission, rather than before a hearing officer.

-(B) The hearing officer shall submit reports and recommendations to the reclamation commission on any interlocutory rulings which finally dispose of an appeal or present a controlling question of law.
+(C) The hearing officer shall submit reports and recommendations to the commission on any interlocutory rulings which fully adjudicate the issues of the appeal.

-(C) Reports and recommendations of hearing officers shall be submitted to the commission within a time reasonably sufficient to allow the commission to issue its orders within any time limits imposed by law.
+(D) Reports and recommendations of hearing officers shall be submitted to the commission within a time reasonably sufficient to allow the commission to issue its orders within any time limits imposed by law.
 However, in the event that a decision must be rendered within a specified time period, the appeal will be heard by the commission rather than by a hearing officer, unless there has been a waiver of the right to an expedited hearing.

-(F) Any party to a proceeding may have fourteen days from service of the objections to the report and recommendation of the hearing officer to file a response.
+(G) Any party may within fourteen days after receipt of objections to the report and recommendation of the hearing officer, file a response.

 Promulgated Under: 119.03